a5kin/artipixoids/CONCEPT.md

 #### 2. Scientific

 2.1.
-We are going to make experiments to test the hypothesis that a life can self-organize in artificial (digital) environment from a completely random initial state.
+We are going to make experiments to test the hypothesis that a life can self-organize in artificial (digital) environment from a random initial state.

 2.2.
 The *properties of life*, as we see it, are following.